lag13/why/README.md

    features but still be just as powerful.
 I love this minimalism.
 I love the idea of being able to do the same amount of work with less tools.
-2. As you program you start to think of certain constructs in a language as being fundamental-truths/axioms/ something-that-is-necessary-to-get-anything-done.
-For example, when first learning to program you might think of looping constructs (for, while, etc...) as a necessary part of any language.
-Later though you learn that you can just use recursion and this result changes your perception on what is strictly necessary in a language.
-I love it when a result changes my perception of the world and I especially love it when a result demonstrates that something I condidered to be an "axiom" is not.
+2. I considered a construct like `define` to be **necessary** for recursion to be possible.
+But the Y-combinator shows that this is not the case.
+I love it when a result changes my perception of the world and I especially love it when a result demonstrates that something I considered to be an "axiom" is not.

 ### High level definition of the Y-combinator
 On a high level the Y-combinator is this function: